 |14.||Canon T5i||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |15.||Canon T3i||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 |17.||Sony HX80||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the SX710 offers wifi support, while the T4i does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX710 and the T4i have been discontinued, but can regularly be found used on eBay.
+Both the SX710 and the T4i have been discontinued, but can regularly be found used on ebay.
 The T4i was replaced by the Canon T5i, while the SX710 was followed by the Canon SX720.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX710 Manual (free pdf) or the online Canon T4i Manual.
+Further information on the features and operation of the SX710 and T4i can be found, respectively, in the Canon SX710 Manual (free pdf) or the online Canon T4i Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX710 or the Canon T4i – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon PowerShot SX710 HS:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.